Write a Proposal

 Important things to include in your proposal:

-- What is your repair method?
 Provide a detailed description of your method, in a short list of steps.
 Keep in mind that your finalized guide should be at least six steps.
 (It's okay to modify this later, but sketch out your procedure as best as you can for now.)

 Write a brief paragraph explaining why this particular repair needs a guide and how it will help real people.